vedantmahalle21/live-traffic-monitoring/README.md

 wait for screen to load and click on "Run Traffic Detection System" for live run of the program and wait till it completes

+if you see any error on the webpage just click on "Run Traffic Detection System" button and let it run again

 You can see the traffic data around singapore
 ![Alt text](static_images/traffic-monitoring-screenshot.png "Traffic Monitoring")